 Because the physical accounting for all goods and products in stock is so time-consuming, most companies conduct them intermittently, which often means once a year, or maybe up to three or four times per year.

 In a periodic system, all transactions conducted are listed in a purchase account for the company, which monitors inventory based on deduction of the cost of goods sold (COGS).
 It doesn’t, however, account for broken, damaged, or lost goods and also doesn’t typically reflect returned items.
 It is why physical inventories are necessary, to accurately reflect how many tangible goods are in a store or storage area.

-After a periodic inventory, purchase account records are changed to reflect an accurate monetary accounting of goods based on the number of goods that are physically present.
+After a periodic inventory count, the purchase account records are changed to reflect the accurate monetary accounting of goods based on the number of goods that are physically present.

 Calculations in the Periodic Inventory System

 As discussed above, calculating the value of an inventory between one physical inventory count to the next, is done by starting with opening balances and adjusting for any accounting additions or subtractions to the account.

 Starting inventory (based on the last physical inventory) plus the total number of purchases made within the period between the previous physical inventory and the next physical inventory is equal to the total amount of the goods that are available to be sold.

 The total inventory value is the cost (or total price) of goods that are able to be sold – minus the total number of goods sold between physical inventories.
 The physical inventory count is then completed, and compared to the value calculated.
 Any differences are then expensed to the cost of goods sold account.